6 Tips for Building a Flawless Feminine Form

 Having more than a decade of experience training people of all shapes and sizes, and with the majority of them being women, I’ve come up with the following list for helping women get better results and achieving that sexy look that most of my clients are after.

 Submitted, for your consideration, my top six rules for helping sculpt a sexy female body.

-In most cases, your warm up should bear a fair similarity to your actual training.
-Given that we’ve pretty established that slow paced workouts—be they cardio or strength training—are essentially useless, why would you think to warm up that way?
+In most cases, your warm-up should bear a fair similarity to your actual training.
+Given that we’ve pretty much established that slow-paced workouts—be they cardio or strength training—are essentially useless, why would you think to warm up that way?

-And yet, more often than not, you see women getting ready for fast-paced, intense workouts warming up with a lame 10 minute walk on the treadmill, or an even lamer series of stretches.
-Both time wasted that could be spent getting you to your goals.
+And yet, more often than not, you see women getting ready for fast-paced, intense workouts warming up with a lame 10-minute walk on the treadmill, or an even lamer series of stretches.
+Both are time wasted that could be spent getting you to your goals.

 In addition to that, dynamic warm-ups also get your heart rate up over a shorter period of time, and allow you to burn more calories and get into the groove faster.

 All of which is to say that whether your goal is to drop some fat or tone up your muscles, there is literally nothing that a lame slow-go workout can do for you that can’t be more effectively achieved with a fast one.